krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-Cymbal Superstore’s marketing department needs to load some slowly changing data into BigQuery.
+Q. Cymbal Superstore’s marketing department needs to load some slowly changing data into BigQuery.
 The data arrives hourly in a Cloud Storage bucket.
 You want to minimize cost and implement this in the fewest steps.
 What should you do?
 ```
 ```
 Use the BigQuery data transfer service to schedule a transfer between your bucket and BigQuery.